KishonShrill/website-portfolio/projects/newsletter_sign_up_with_success_message/README.md

-# Frontend Mentor - News Homepage solution
+# Frontend Mentor - Newsletter Sign Up with Success Message solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).
+This is a solution to the [Newsletter sign up with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents